 Red Cross Adult, Child and Baby First Aid/CPR/AED Practice Test

-Question: 1 / 400
+1 / 400

-The chest may not rise
+The chest should begin to rise

 Get further explanation with Examzify DeepDiveBeta

-The person may vomit
+The person should cough

 Next Question